1977–78 AEK Athens F.C. season

 The 1977–78 season was the 54th season in the existence of AEK Athens F.C. and the 19th consecutive season in the top flight of Greek football.
 They competed in the Alpha Ethniki, the Greek Cup and the UEFA Cup.
 The season began on 11 September 1977 and finished on 4 June 1978.

 Overview

-AEK started the season "boosted" from last season's course to the UEFA Cup semi-finals and with the second place in the previous championship, as well as the quality they presented in their games, showed the unquenchable willingness of the club of Loukas Barlos to constantly look for more.
+AEK started the season "boosted" from last season's course to the UEFA Cup semi-finals, as well as the quality they presented in their games, showed the unquenchable willingness of the club of Loukas Barlos to constantly look for more.
 The staffing of the team continued at a steady pace.
-The full-back of Egaleo, Aris Damianidis, the Uruguayan midfielder Milton Viera from Olympiacos, the top scorer of last season second division with AEL, Giannis Mousouris, who was converted into a right-back and most importantly the Yugoslav international striker, Dušan Bajević from Velež Mostar, filled any gaps in the club's roster.
+The defender of Egaleo, Aris Damianidis, the Uruguayan midfielder Milton Viera from Olympiacos, the top scorer of last season's second division with AEL, Giannis Mousouris and most importantly the Yugoslav international striker, Dušan Bajević from Velež Mostar, filled any gaps in the club's roster.